 A 36 km Cycling Itinerary North of Vang Vieng

-This virtual tour was shot on the way back from Pha Tang to Vang Vieng, at times going off the main road and exploring nearby villages and rice paddies.
+Further down this page, I am sharing a virtual tour shot on the way back from Pha Tang to Vang Vieng, sometimes going off the main road and exploring nearby villages and rice paddies.
+Don’t miss it!

 How to go: Renting a bicycle or a scooter.

 Rental price: 30,000 kip (3.60 USD) for a good mountain bike, 70,000 kip (8.40 USD)for a scooter (full day).

 Best season: November to March (dry season).

 My Experience Cycling The Countryside Around Vang Vieng